In every sales role I’ve had, from individual contributor to head of the department, sales projections have played a key role.

 What are the benefits of sales projections?

-Projecting sales (and revenue) helps business leaders make informed decisions about business operations and track their progress toward long-term goals and objectives.
+Projecting sales (and revenue) helps business leaders make informed decisions about business operations and track the company’s progress toward long-term goals and objectives.
 Below are several reasons why sales projections are important.

 1. Make better decisions.

 Sales projections provide important data that helps business leaders make informed decisions about product pricing, finances, staffing needs, marketing strategy, and sales processes.
-Business teams usually have more confidence in these decisions because they’re not made on a whim.
+Business teams usually have more confidence in these decisions when they’re made on real projections instead of a whim.

 2. Set SMART goals.